 That would provide a ground route for moving heavy weapon convoys and allied Syrian coalition forces into Southern Syria to face the substantial, armored army the US coalition has in Jordan threatening Damascus.
 We are facing a very dangerous situation here of triggering a wider war… JD ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 The U-S has begun arming Kurdish forces battling the Daesh terror group in Syria’s north.
 The pentagon says the Y-P-G Kurdish fighters have received small arms and vehicles from the U-S army.
 Turkey, the United States’ NATO ally has already warned Washington against arming the YPG.

 Ankara regards the group as the Syrian extension of the outlawed Kurdistan Workers’ Party, the P-K-K. The U-S, however, argues that arming the Kurdish forces is necessary for recapturing Raqqa which is Daesh terrorists’ de facto capital in Syria.

-Posted by Jim W. Dean, Managing Editor on May 31, 2017, With 1071 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on May 31, 2017, With 1184 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.